 There will be no expected added costs imposed upon licensees because of compliance with these proposed rules.
 29. Estimate the actual statewide compliance costs of the proposed rules on individuals (regulated individuals or the public).
 Include the costs of education, training, application fees, examination fees, license fees, new equipment, supplies, labor, accounting, or recordkeeping.

 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a Licensed Marriage and Family Therapist is \$151.30.
-The cost of licensure for a Licensed Marriage and Family Therapist - Relicensure is \$171.30.
+The cost of licensure for a licensed Architect is \$100.00.
+The cost of renewal for a licensed Architect is \$70.00.
+The cost of relicensure for a licensed Architect is \$120.00.